Good Debt vs Bad Debt: Unlock 5 Key Differences

 2. Budget Carefully

-A well-constructed budget can help you avoid unnecessary borrowing and ensure that you’re putting enough money toward debt repayment.
-Budgeting allows you to strike a balance between managing debt and meeting other financial goals.
+Having a well-constructed budget can avoid unnecessary borrowing and make sure that you are contributing enough towards debt repayment.
+Budgeting enables you to maintain this balance between debt and other financial goals.

 3. Monitor Your Credit